 Additional Information Regarding Tri-mix

 Tri-mix is administered as a penile self-injection, typically considered to be the most powerful class of anti-erectile dysfunction agents.
-While the components of Tri-mix are, on there own, indicated for a vast number of different conditions (papaverine, phentolamine, PGE1 monographs), the practice of bringing them together in concert to treat erectile dysfunction has become commonplace in sexual medicine and is now considered to be the go-to treatment if conventional PDE5 inhibitors are contraindicated or nonresponsive. and is now considered the go-to treatment if a patient is not responsive to conventional PDE5 inhibitors such as Viagra or Cialis.
+While the components of Tri-mix are, on their own, indicated for a vast number of different conditions (papaverine, phentolamine, PGE1 monographs), the practice of bringing them together to treat erectile dysfunction has become commonplace in sexual medicine.
+In fact, it is now considered to be the go-to treatment if conventional PDE5 inhibitors are contraindicated or non-responsive.

 Tri-Mix is indicated in the treatment of erectile dysfunction in males.
 Tri-Mix contains three drugs from complimentary classes designed to act synergistically, mixed into a sterile injection.
 They are:

 A drug that causes blood vessels to expand (vasodilator); it produces an erection by allowing for increased blood flow to the penis.
 Papaverine interacts with adenylate cyclase resulting in increased cyclic adenosine monophosphate (cAMP) production, ultimately resulting in increased erectile capacity by relaxation of penile smooth muscle.

 This drug was one of the first effective therapies for erectile dysfunction administered by penile injection.
 Papaverine works by inhibiting phosphodiesterase non-specifically, there are also multiple other mechanisms by which this drug acts to improve erectile capacity.

 When injected into the penis, it induces an erection by relaxing and dilating the blood vessels of the penis, as well as by elevating cardiac output.